 All over Europe, though, consumers like to buy multiple products and then return what they don’t like.

-Adapt your marketing imagery
+Adapt your beauty brand imagery

 What’s important to people, not just from a purchasing point of view, but from a cultural point of view, is different all over the world.